Deadline: March 12, 2021

 - Review the above track and session information- The details are meant as a guide, they are not meant to be perspective session abstracts.

-- Look for an email from Sarah McDanolds (SMcDanolds@HarrisburgU.edu) at the end of February with the next steps, including scheduling calls between confirmed speakers and the planning team.
+- Look for an email from Sarah McDanolds (SMcDanolds@HarrisburgU.edu) by the middle of April with the next steps, including scheduling calls between confirmed speakers and the planning team.